The US believes journalist Austin Tice is alive after disappearing in Syria in 2012, Biden says

 “We've remained committed to returning him to his family,” he said.

-Tice, who is from Houston and whose work had been published by The Washington Post, McClatchy newspapers and other outlets.
+Tice, who is from Houston, has had his work published by The Washington Post, McClatchy newspapers and other outlets.

 A video released weeks after Tice went missing showed him blindfolded and held by armed men and saying, "Oh, Jesus."
 He has not been heard from since.
 Syria has publicly denied that it was holding him.

-The United States has no new evidence that Tice is alive, but continues to operate under the assumption he is alive, according to a U.S. official.
+The United States has no new evidence that Tice is alive, but continues to operate under that assumption, according to a U.S. official.
 The official, who was not authorized to comment publicly and spoke on condition of anonymity, said the U.S. will continue to work to identify where he is and to try to bring him home.

 His mother, Debra, said at a news conference Friday in Washington that the family had information from a “significant source,” whom she did not identify, establishing that her son was alive.